SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

       | **ORDER_SERVICE_ENDPOINT**   | Value of the API rule endpoint of the order microservice API (not UI5 app).
 This should be `https://api-mssql-go.<Host of your Kyma cluster>`
 - Press the **Create** button.

 Now we need to connect these values to the Kyma Function via environment variables.
-Navigate to the Kyma Function `updateorderstatus` and open the inline editor:
+Navigate to the Kyma Function `updateorderstatus<userID>` and open the inline editor:

 - In the **Environment Variables** section of the inline editor press the **Add Environment Variable** button.
 - Select **Config Map Variable**